Other Withdrawal Types for your RESP

 For more information about requesting an AIP, download our AIP Instruction Sheet.

-Complete the Request for Accumulated Income Payment Form for Flex First, Family and Classic Plans.
+Complete the Request for Accumulated Income Payment Form for Flex First and Family Plans.
 To request a transfer to your RRSP, the T1171 Form (Tax Withholding Waiver on Accumulated Income Payments from RESP) must also be completed.